Lowe suggests Reform ousting was because he posed threat to Farage

 In a statement on Friday, Reform said Mr Lowe had been reported to the police over alleged “threats of physical violence” to party chairman Zia Yusuf.

-It also claimed that two women working in the MP’s offices had made complaints about “workplace bullying”.
+It also claimed that two women working in the MP’s offices had made complaints about “workplace bullying” and “derogatory remarks”.

 Mr Lowe has strenuously denied the allegations, saying the allegations of bullying do not relate to him and were made by staff who themselves faced disciplinary action.